Here are some reversals from Vernal Kunz and Jesica Mitchell concerning the disappearance of their child, Deorr Kunz.

 Depends who their refers to, and also who is ‘snared’ by it.
 The reversal may refer to others, or it may be a semi-autonomous personality aspect of Kunz commenting that he (and his wife etc) fear the goings on over the internet regarding them and the case.

 5. Here is one place where Kunz is talking about people making unwanted comments and claims.
-The word ‘zeal’ would reflect that enthusiasm of the public to do so.
-The second part claims fraudulent/deceptive behaviour.
-The two comments taken together would mean false claims are being made by others.
+The reversal indicates fraudulent/deceptive behaviour.

 FS: If you’re not going to help, please don’t